 - Finance and Administration has offered a walk-thru of an analysis done by Jackson Lewis, the outside firm that annually reviews our affirmative action results, of their diversity, equity and inclusion for any interested community members.

 - Matt Grimes '12 facilitated a second ‘Staff Day of Practice’ – a continuation of January’s workshop ‘Reflecting on our Values and Identities to Lead Boldly for Racial Justice," in October.
 The Council of Administrators hosted this event.
+The Council is looking at setting up an annual training for staff and administrators, and in talks about a required annual virtual training for those who cannot attend in person.

 - The Task Force on Diversifying the Faculty has drafted a set of recommendations that will be shared with the greater community.
 The Task Force on Faculty Development on Diversity Issues has also drafted recommendations that will be shared with the community of faculty for input.
 Both reports will be refined and submitted to Provost Madden by the end of the fall semester.